Opinion | Biden’s harsh new sanctions are aimed at crippling Putin’s defenses

 But one possibility is that widespread economic dislocation does render Putin somewhat more open to some kind of settlement.
 That might entail Ukraine’s agreeing to honor Putin’s demands that it refrain from further security cooperation with the West in a way he can accept.

-That would not be an ideal outcome, and the invasion has already unleashed damage that’s unbearable to contemplate.
-And it goes without saying that such an endgame is possible only because of Ukraine and its people, who have held off the worst with extraordinary tenacity and bravery.
+It should go without saying that a potential halt to hostilities would most likely have been unthinkable without the extraordinary tenacity and bravery of the Ukrainian people.
 But the mere fact that such an aggressive multilateral sanctions effort has taken place is itself a surprising turn of events.

-It suggests Putin has provoked far more concerted international efforts in the face of aggression from the third most powerful military than many expected.
+It suggests Putin has provoked far more concerted international efforts in the face of aggression from one of the world’s most powerful militaries than many expected.

 “Once the Europeans realized that Putin really is bringing back invading other countries in today’s Europe,” said Fishman, “they came together with the United States to throw the single biggest sanctions action they could muster at the Russian government.”